adhearsion/adhearsion-asterisk/README.md

-ahn-asterisk
+adhearsion-asterisk
 ===========

-ahn-asterisk is an Adhearsion Plugin providing Asterisk-specific dialplan methods, AMI access, and access to Asterisk configuration.
+adhearsion-asterisk is an Adhearsion Plugin providing Asterisk-specific dialplan methods, AMI access, and access to Asterisk configuration.

 Features
 --------